tophat/semantic-release-firefox-add-on/README.md

 - `extensionId`: **REQUIRED** The extension id of the extension from the Mozilla Add On store.

+- `targetXpi`: **REQUIRED** The filename of the XPI file to store in the artifacts directory.

 - `sourceDir`: The path of the source directory.
+Defaults to `dist`.

+- `channel`: The release channel, options are `unlisted` or `listed`.
+An unlisted add on is not published to the store and is justed signed.
+Defaults to `unlisted`.

 - `artifactsDir`: The location to store the signed XPI file when it is returned from Mozilla.

-- `targetXpi`: The filename of the XPI file to store in the artifacts directory.
+Defaults to `./artifacts`.

 ## Contributors